metasepi/metasepi-website/en/posts/2018-10-15-must-buy-syncstitch.md

 ---
-title: You must buy SyncStitch with only 64,800 JPY!
+title: (UnderConstruction) You must buy SyncStitch with only 64,800 JPY!
 description: Dive into CSP (Communicating Sequential Processes) modeling.
 tags: csp, modeling
 ---